 I watched him from inside the cabin as he counted down the seconds.
 He reminded of a Cape Canaveral operator sending off a rocket into the space.
 The clock struck eight.
-He blow the whistle.
+He blew the whistle.
 The train started to move.
 First slowly, then faster and faster.
-The glimmering city lights soon became a blurry painting on my glass window.
-I was leaving the modern manga loving Tokyo for the old traditional Japan.
+I looked out.
+The glimmering city lights became a blurry painting on my glass window.
+I was on my way, leaving the modern manga loving Tokyo for the old traditional Japan.
 Or so I thought.

 Traveling Japan is easy.
 You can wake up in Tokyo, have lunch in Osaka, and still make your dinner plans in Hiroshima.